 Start explore Ciutadella with the beautiful port city’s charming square, Placa d’es Born.
 It has an obelisk to memorialize the Turkish invasion.
 Around this square, you will find the 19th century Town Hall, Teatre Municipal d’es Born, the Torre Saura Palace, and the Palace of Salort.

-You will find some religious buildings such as the Ciutadella de Menorca Cathedral (also known as the Cathedral of Santa María), the Catalan Gothic style, which was built in the fourteenth century with a single nave and several side chapels.
+You will find some religious buildings such as the Ciutadella de Menorca Cathedral (the Cathedral of Santa María), the Catalan Gothic style, which was built in the fourteenth century with a single nave and several side chapels.

 There are also some museums and galleries to visit like VidrArt Gallery, Palacio Olivar, and Museum Municipal de Ciutadella to learn more about the history of the region.

-Another interesting landmark is Saint Nicholas Castle (Castle of Sant Nicolau), which was built in the late 17th-century to defend the port of the Ciutadella de Menorca.
+Another interesting landmark is Saint Nicholas Castle, which was built in the late 17th-century to defend the port of the Ciutadella de Menorca.

 Along with the old town, you can not miss Port de Ciutadella, charming port and harbour with plenty of photo opportunities.
 It is home to many excellent shops and diverse gastronomic, as well as Menorcan specialties.